 Your Website Is You, And You Are The Website

 When developing your website, focus on the experience and value that you will bring to those potential clients.
 Don’t focus on equipment shots, senseless filler, or other things that are irrelevant to gaining that immediate interest.
 Keep your content concise and to the point, but not thin or less you get penalized for that.
 Design your content to make your couples want to talk to you right away.
-I’ve put an example of what I do on my “Why” page to break down the anatomy of a website that balances selling your value along with your past clients doing the same.

 From all the options out there I highly recommend using WordPress with a reputable web hosting company like SiteGround which I have used happily for some time now.
 I think this gives you the most options to create your content, apply useful plugins like HubSpot Marketing.